Why are you using a 3D printer to create the tactile symbols?

 No, the Project team is focused on creating online professional development modules and supporting resources that provide schools with the materials needed to conduct trainings and implement the program without having the added expense of hiring outside support.

 The Program encourages teachers to get started using the instructional practices after an initial introduction.
-Up to 14 hours of professional development opportunities are available for self-directed study, facilitated group sessions, or a combination that meets individual or school district needs.
+Professional development opportunities are available for self-directed study, facilitated group sessions, or a combination that meets individual or school district needs.
 The estimated total time required to complete all 12 modules is between 5 to 6 hours.
 Participants spend an average of between 16 to 34 minutes on each module, with noted variation in the time spent completing the embedded practice and reflection activities.

 In AAC, selecting the words to include and the symbols to represent those words is complicated.
 There are clear procedures outlined in the research literature, but those procedures can be time consuming and require teams with some level of expertise.
 For years, we followed these procedures and focused on helping teams learn to select and implement approaches to AAC that started with individualized vocabulary that was a best-fit for each student.
 We continue to think that work is critical, but we also believe it is critical to create a more universal solution that can be implemented by teachers who do not have access to a team, the expertise, or the time to develop individual solutions.
 There are simply too many students with significant cognitive disabilities who do not currently have access to AAC and too few people with the expertise to meet the need.
 The universal vocabulary is intended to fill a gap that will help all students move toward the robust, individualized solutions we know will lead to lifelong success in communication and learning.

-The 36 words were selected based in part on their rank order on a Project list of common words (621 total) that have been given priority scores based on their usefulness for communicating in social and academic contexts (see Dennis, Erickson & Hatch, 2013).
+The 36 words were selected based in part on their rank order on a Project list of common words (596 total) that have been given priority scores based on their usefulness for communicating in social and academic contexts (see Erickson, Geist, Hatch & Quick, 2019).
 In addition to the priority ranking, each word included in the Universal Core vocabulary is useful as a single word message for students who may not be combining two or more symbols together yet.